HuberSleepLab/HuberSleepLab.github.io/Filtering.md

 ## What Is a Filter?
 For many of us, a filter is "a thing that modifies the spectral content of a signal."
 Mathematically, a filter is an operation that produces each sample of the output waveform y as a weighted sum of several samples of the input waveform x.
 This operation is called convolution and wonderfully explained in this youtube video https://www.youtube.com/watch?v=9Hk-RAIzOaw.

+The exact way of how a filter "changes" the data is defined by it's **impulse response function** (that is, the output in response to an impulse).
+Some filters may smooth the input waveform, others may enhance fast oscillations.
+There are numerous different filter types (such as ...) and different ways to implement those filters into software (such as ...).
+Respectively, there is considerable body of theory, methods, and lore on how best to design and implement a filter for the needs of an application.

+Show impulse and impulse response function ...

 ### Example Intro
 We just love the **2-process model** by *Alexander Borberly*:
 ![](images/intro/2processmodel.png)